Ogün Sanlısoy: O Gün Album (2000–2006)

-Üç, Ben and Sen Uyurken Albums (2006-...)
+Üç, Ben and Sen Uyurken Albums (2006–...)

 He worked with his friends Metin Türkcan and Tarkan Gözübüyük from the Pentagram on his album Üç, which was released in 2006.
 With this album, he was chosen as the "Best Rock Music Vocalist of the Year" by many magazines.
 In 2007, he re-released the album Korkma with new versions of 3 tracks and a DVD of the footage he took with his handheld camera during the album recording.
 He performed a duet with Hayko Cepkin in the new version of the song Korkma.
-In 2008, he took part in the song Iyiler Siyah Giyer with her vocals in the rock band Almôra's album Kıyamet Senfonisi – The Symphony of Judgement.
+In 2008, he took part in the song Iyiler Siyah Giyer with his vocals in the rock band Almôra's album Kıyamet Senfonisi – The Symphony of Judgement.
 In 2009, the single named Büyüdük Aniden and later the single Yukarıya Bak were released.
 He also made a duet with rap singer Killa Hakan for his album Volume Maximum.

 On 7 February 2011, he released his fourth solo album Ben.
 While the album was produced by Volkan Başaran, Sanlısoy was accompanied by Aytek Akçakaya on guitar, Sertan Coşkun on bass guitar, and Sertan Soğukpınar on drums.
 The album was recorded in 5 different studios.
 The mastering was done by Mika Jussila at Helsinki Finnvox Studios, which masters world-famous bands.
 Uğur Memiş made the mixes.
 There are 13 tracks in the album, and the lyrics and music of 12 of these tracks belong to him.
 In addition, the new arrangement of Anma Dost, one of the songs engraved in our minds with the lyrics and music of Selahattin Sarıkaya and the voice of Erkin Koray, is also included in the album.
 The first video clip of the album was shot by Mahir Akyol for the song Avunmak Zor.
 The image photographs of the album are also signed by Mehmet Turgut.